spencertipping/ni/doc/ni_by_example_1.md

 ["file_read"]
 ```

 Each line represents one step of the pipeline defined by the spell, and the explanation shows how the `ni` parser interprets what's written.
-Often these are rich-text explanations
+The explanations are usually concise, but they can help you make sure your code is doing what it's supposed to.

 ### Staying in a command-line environment